A rainy day fund is designed to help you pay for unexpected bills beyond your normal living expenses.

 The process of building up your rainy day fund is similar to saving money for any goal or major purchase.
 There are several different strategies to choose from, and you may want to combine a few.

-Cutting back on nonessential spending.
-You may want to take a look at your monthly spending over the past few months and see if there are any simple places you can cut back, such as cooking a few more meals at home each week, getting rid of a streaming service you rarely watch or spending less on clothing each month.
+• Cutting back on nonessential spending.
+You may want to take a look at your monthly outlay of money over the past few months.
+See if there are any simple places you can cut back, such as cooking a few more meals at home each week, getting rid of a streaming service you rarely watch or spending less on clothing each month.
 The funds you free up can get funneled into your rainy day savings account.

 Recommended: Benefits of Automating Your Finances